-I have assumed from your question that the divorce was not a biblical divorce.
-The study “Biblical Divorce and Remarriage” describes what God considers to be a biblical divorce.
+The study “Biblical Divorce and Remarriage” describes under what conditions a couple can end their marriage by divorce.
+The study explains what God considers to be a biblical divorce.
 A biblical divorce has the right of remarriage with God’s blessing.
-In brief, a biblical divorce is a divorce that occurred because the offending spouse committed sexual sin with someone else (bestiality, homosexuality, heterosexuality, or incest) or because the non-Christian spouse obtained the divorce.
+In brief, a biblical divorce is a divorce that occurred because the offending spouse committed sexual sin with someone other than their spouse (bestiality, homosexuality, heterosexuality, or incest) or because a non-Christian spouse obtained the divorce.
 Anyone who has a biblical divorce has the right to remarry with God’s blessing.
-Any other divorce or remarriage does not have God’s blessing.
+Any other divorce or remarriage does not have God’s blessing and is sin.

 . . . but I say to you that everyone who divorces his wife, except for the reason of unchastity, makes her commit adultery; and whoever marries a divorced woman commits adultery.
 (NASB) Matthew 5:32

-The easiest way to understand that passage is to remove a key clause.
-Here is the same verse with part of it removed.
+The easiest way to understand the meaning of this passage is to remove the key phrase “except for the reason of unchastity.”
+Here is the same verse with the phrase removed.

 . . . but I say to you that everyone who divorces his wife . . . makes her commit adultery; and whoever marries a divorced woman commits adultery.
 (NASB) Matthew 5:32 modified